Article ID: JAF5422 | By: Anne Kennedy

 Encouragement As Salvation

 In a world increasingly characterized by cruelty, isolation, and impossible human standards, Hatmaker’s encouraging, socially forgiving humor is a balm for thousands of burdened, struggling women.
 Her let-yourself-off-the-hook message, when joined to one of personal empowerment and feelings recast as world changing actions, is intoxicating for the beleaguered, helpless, strung-out soul.
 But in rejecting the biblical definition of holiness and sin, her human-centered gospel of feelings and works is not able to provide a deep and satisfying answer to the question of evil in the world, nor provide a Christian view of suffering, nor ultimately to rescue the very person Hatmaker is so anxious to encourage.

-Anne Kennedy, MDiv, is the author of Nailed It: 365 Sarcastic Devotions for Angry and Worn-Out People (Kalos Press, 2016) and blogs about current events and theological trends at preventingrace.com.
+Anne Kennedy, MDiv, is the author of Nailed It: 365 Sarcastic Devotions for Angry and Worn-Out People (Kalos Press, 2016).
+She blogs about current events and theological trends at Preventing Grace on Patheos.com.

 - Michael Kruger, “The Power of De-Conversion Stories: How Jen Hatmaker Is Trying to Change Minds about the Bible,” Cannon Fodder, February 5, 2018, https://www.michaeljkruger.com/the-power-of-de-conversion-stories-how-jen-hatmaker-is-trying-tochange-minds-about-the-bible/.

 - Jen Hatmaker, Of Mess and Moxie: Wrangling Delight Out of This Wild and Glorious Life (Nashville: Nelson Books, 2017), xvii.